 There are many different ways to invest, and many different types of things to invest in.
-Some people choose stocks, bonds, or mutual funds, while others primarily invest real estate.
+Some people choose stocks, bonds, or mutual funds, while others primarily invest in real estate.
 A smart investor knows that portfolio diversification is key, and that caution and research are always the best approaches toward any type of investment, as well as advice from an expert financial planner.
-This article outlines some basic tips and guidelines to help you make smart investment decisions, but is in no way intended to substitute for advice from a financial professional.
+This article outlines some basic tips and guidelines to help you make smart investment decisions but is in no way intended to substitute for advice from a financial professional.

 Investment Basics: Risk and Reward

 Risk and reward are important things to consider when investing.
 Investment risk means that you have the ability to tolerate losses while waiting for gains.
-There are many ways to invest in the stock market, and there are also many level of risk, from low-risk savings accounts to high risk stock futures.
+There are many ways to invest in the stock market, and there are also many levels of risk, from low-risk savings accounts to high-risk stock futures.
 The amount of risk that you are able to take on will vary from person to person, but in general, the longer that you have to recover from an investment loss, the higher the risk you are able to afford.
 Higher-risk investments may lead to higher rewards in the future, but you may feel more comfortable with a lower risk, more solid type of investment.
 Regardless of your investment strategy and risk tolerance, the following quick tips can help you:

 • Don’t yield to pressure-from stockbrokers, friends, or so-called “insiders.”
 Trust your own instincts, and make up your own mind based on how much risk your financial portfolio can stand, as well as your future goals.